Hitchwiki/.github/profile/README.md

 Code and other resources of the hitchhiking community.
+Datasets are stored in the corresponding [Huggingface organization](https://huggingface.co/Hitchwiki).

 Besides the repos in this org there are:
 * [Hitchmap](https://github.com/bopjesvla/hitch)
 * [Hitchlog](https://github.com/flov/hitchlog-nextjs)